Kaushik-Doddamani/da6401_assignment2/README.md

 ## 📁 Project Overview

-This repository contains a complete implementation for the iNaturalist 12K classification assignment (DA6401) at IIT Madras.
+This repository contains a complete implementation for the iNaturalist 12K classification assignment for course: DA6401 Introduciton to Deep Learning, IIT Madras.
 It covers:

 - **Part A**: Training a custom CNN from scratch, including hyperparameter sweeps.
 - **Part B**: Fine‑tuning a pre‑trained ResNet‑50 with a progressive freeze/unfreeze strategy.